-Qualifying saw Red Bull Junior Dennis Hauger come to the fore, setting the fastest time of the session to seal Pole Position with a blistering lap time of 1:13.183s – taking pole by a quarter of a second and smashing the lap record in the process!
+Qualifying saw Red Bull Junior Dennis Hauger come to the fore, setting the fastest time of the session to seal Pole Position with a 1:13.183s lap time – taking pole by a quarter of a second and smashing the lap record in the process!
 His second fastest time was also good enough for Pole Position in Race 3.

-Jack Doohan would start Race One and Race Three from 2nd, Patrik Pasma would start from 8th in both races, with Sebastian Priaulx starting from 11th in the two races as well due to a troubled qualifying session.
+Jack Doohan would start Race One and Race Three from 2nd, Patrik Pasma would start from 8th in both races, with Sebastien Priaulx starting from 11th in the two races as well.

-Teammate Pasma finished just behind in 5th position – claiming the reverse grid pole position for Race 2, with Priaulx enduring a difficult race – where he was hit at the start by Sebastian Alvarez’s Double R car, which knocked him out of contention, finishing the race in 10th.
+Teammate Pasma finished just behind in 5th position – claiming the reverse grid pole position for Race 2, with Priaulx enduring a difficult race – where he was hit by Sebastian Alvarez’s Double R car, which knocked him out of contention, finishing the race in 10th.

 Pasma and Doohan both made great starts in the run down to Turn 1, with JHR’s Ayrton Simmons making a move on Doohan around the outside of Turn 3.
 Doohan battled back immediately though and latched onto the back of Pasma for the lead just before a Safety Car was deployed for an incident at the start.

 Another Safety Car was deployed with 10 minutes to go to recover Pasma’s stricken car.
-On the restart, Priaulx immediately moved up a place to get back into the points, whilst Hauger battled with Hampus Ericsson, getting forced wide in the process and dropping to 8th position.
+On the restart, Priaulx immediately moved up a place to get back into the points paying positions, whilst Hauger battled with Hampus Ericsson, getting forced wide in the process and dropped to 8th position.

 Hauger crossed the line in 6th, just ahead of Priaulx in a dramatic second British F4 race of the weekend.

 Hauger started from Pole Position and led from teammate Doohan into Turn 1, with the two Red Bull Juniors battling hard to be the first Rookie Driver to win a race outright so far this season.

 Hauger was defending hard, with the two almost making contact at the chicane, as Doohan looked everywhere for a way past.

 Doohan eventually got the better of Hauger, switching back under his teammate on Lap 5 to assume the lead.
 From there, Doohan was able to pull a sizeable advantage as the battle for 2nd position raged on throughout the race.

 Priaulx made a strong recovery drive, moving from 11th on the grid and up to 6th position – just on the tail for the podium battle in what was another hugely entertaining race – a strong final race for Arden at a weekend where they never seemed to get the rub of the green in the races.

 After Thruxton, Doohan is the highest placed Arden driver in the standings in 3rd position – he also leads the Rookie Championship.
-Priaulx is just a single point behind Doohan in 4th position; Hauger is 6th in the points and Pasma sits 8th overall in the championship.
+Priaulx is just a single point behind Doohan in 4th position, Hauger is 6th in the points and Pasma sits 8th overall in the championship.

 Oulton Park will host Round 4, Races 10-12 on the 9-10 June, for the next round of the 2018 F4 British Championship.